CollaboraOnline/collabora-online-sdk-examples/webapp/nodejs/README.md

 We assume you are familiar with npm and the node.js framework.

-1. In order to install dependencies run `npm intall` in the project folder.
+1. In order to install dependencies run `npm install` in the project folder.
 2. In the console run the `npm start` command for starting the server.
 3. Start your browser and make it point to the url `http://<host>:3000` or `https://<host>:3000` depending on whether